nateess/TargetInterview/target.com/retail.target.api/README.md

 If you are running this from the main method in the java file or running the test cases seperately.
 Please perform the
 following:

-- Install Lombok plugin in your IDE to suppor the @Slf4j and @Data annotations.
+- Install Lombok plugin in your IDE to support the @Slf4j and @Data annotations.
-- Enable annotation processing in IntelliJ IDE in the perferences menu.
+- Enable annotation processing in IntelliJ IDE in the preferences menu.

 # Endpoints: